 Samhain Journal Prompts

 Samhain is an ideal time for journaling because it aligns with a natural turning inward—a moment to pause, reflect, and process the year behind you.
 As the final harvest festival, Samhain marks both an ending and a beginning, offering fertile ground for writing about personal transitions, completions, and what you’re ready to release.
 The thinning of the veil between worlds also makes this a powerful time to explore your inner landscape, uncover hidden truths, and listen for messages from your intuition or ancestors.
-Journaling during Samhain allows you to honor what has died or faded away in your life, and to give voice to the grief, gratitude, or wisdom that may come from those experiences.
+Samhain allows you to honor what has died or faded away in your life, and to give voice to the grief, gratitude, or wisdom that may come from those experiences.

-25 Samhain Journal Prompts
+25 Samhain Journal Prompts to Write

 What have I outgrown this year that I am ready to release?